Boris Johnson’s announcement of new coronavirus measures caused ‘confusion’ for businesses, says CBI chief

 Downing Street announced on Sunday that the prime minister was calling for the re-opening of parts of the British economy the following day.

-However, the Foreign Secretary contradicted that on Monday, saying that employees from the affected industries should not return to work until Wednesday.
+However, Foreign Secretary Dominic Raab contradicted that on Monday, saying that employees from the affected industries should not return to work until Wednesday.

 Despite calling for the return of large numbers of workers, guidance on how companies could safely welcome them back will not be published until later on Tuesday.